-In terms of classification-speed, SVMs [1] are still outperformed by many standard classifiers when it comes to the classification of large problems.
-For a non-linear kernel function k, the classification function can be written as in Eq.
-(1.1).
-Thus, the classification complexity lies in $\Omega(n)$ for a problem with n SVs.
-However, for linear problems, the classification funct ion has the form of Eq.
-(1.2), allowing classification in $\Omega(1)$ by calculating the dot product with the normal vector w of the hyperplane.
-In addition, the SVM has the problem that the complexity of a SVM model always scales with the most difficult samples, forcing an increase in Support Vectors.
-However, we observed that many large scale problems can easily be divided in a large set of rather simple subproblems and only a few difficult ones.
-Following this assumption, we propose a classification method based on a tree whose nodes consist most ly of linear SVMs.
+In terms of classification-speed, SVMs [1] are still outperformed by many standard classifiers classifying large problems.
+For non-linear kernels k, the classification function can be achived with complexity $\Omega(n)$ for a problem with n SVs.
+However, for linear problems, the SV can be combined in one normal vector, allowing classification in $\Omega(1)$ by calculating the dot product with the normal vector \mathbf{w} of the hyperplane.
+In addition, the SVM has the problem, that the complexity of a SVM model always scales with the most difficult samples, forcing an increase in Support Vectors.
+However, we observed, that many large scale problems can easily divided in a majority of rather simple subproblems and only a few difficult ones.
+Following this assumption, we propose a classification method based on a tree whose nodes consist mostly of linear SVM.